 - 1. Before travelling to your first site, gather required equipment: - a.
 Map(s) of each site. - b.
 Data sheets and pencils. - c.
 Device capable of recording latitude, longitude (GPS, smartphone with google maps). - d.
 Device with timer function (stopwatch, smartphone, etc.). - e.
 Charging wires, charging packs, or extra batteries for devices. - f.
 Thermometer (kitchen or car thermometer, weather app, etc.). - g.
-Recording device (smartphone, etc.).

-2. Approaching the site:
+Recording device (smartphone, etc.). - 2.
+Approaching the site: - a.

-- a.
 BSE will provide you with coordinates of your site location. - b.
 Do NOT park right beside the site coordinates.
-Drive at least 50 m past the coordinate location to the nearest location that is safe to pull over. - c.
+Drive at least 50 m past the coordinate location to the nearest location that is safe to pull over.

+- c.
 Quietly get out of your car and begin to walk to the site coordinates.
 Get as close to the coordinates as possible while staying 40 m away from the location of suitable habitat (water). - d.
 If you need to get closer to confirm suitability of the habitat OR you disturb the frogs calling when you get out of the car (e.g., when closing car door) or as you approach, wait for previous calling intensity to resume (at least 3-5 minutes) before beginning your survey.
-Standing too close to the WCF habitat or making noise may disturb frogs and
+Standing too close to the WCF habitat or making noise may disturb frogs and inhibit calling.

-- inhibit calling.
 If this happens, move back 10 m from the habitat and wait for previous calling intensity to resume. - e.
 The place where you stand during your survey is known as the listening station.
 For each individual site, please use the same listening station for all surveys. - f.
-Do not travel onto private land unless you have permission from the landowner.

-3. While at each site, record the following:
+Do not travel onto private land unless you have permission from the landowner. - 3.
+While at each site, record the following: - a.

-- a.
 Date of survey. - b.
 Primary surveyor name and experience level. - c.
 Name(s) of other surveyors present for the survey. - d.
 Site ID (if assigned to you by Blazing Star Environmental). - e.
 Location of your listening station.
-Please use the same listening station, and same coordinates for all three surveys at each site.
+There is space for up to six listening stations per survey datasheet.
 Use a GPS set to the datum NAD83, or google maps on a smart phone.
 Please record your location using latitude and longitude in decimal degrees with at least 5 decimals places (e.g., 45.12345°). - f.
 Start time using 24-hour time (e.g., 2:00 pm = 14:00). - g.
 Weather conditions including air temperature (°C), wind speed (Beaufort Scale, appendix 1), and precipitation. - h.
 Background noise (appendix 2). - i.
 If continuous loud noise is present at your site (e.g., from highway traffic, etc.) and restricts your ability to hear frogs, please take these extra steps.
 If the noise is likely to subside, complete the survey when the noise subsides.
 If it is unlikely to subside, complete to the survey to the best of your ability.
-Record the main source of background noise (e.g., traffic, animal calls, wind) in the notes section.

-4. Conducting a survey:
+Record the main source of background noise (e.g., traffic, animal calls, wind) in the notes section. - 4.
+Conducting a survey: - a.
+Listen until WCFs are detected or until 5 minutes has passed.
+If WCFs are detected, listen for at least 3 additional minutes from the time of initial detection (for a total possible survey time of 8 minutes). - b.
+Record the highest call code detected (appendix 3).